-30 (b)(2) If the motion raises issues of proportionality under Rule 26(b)(1), the party seeking the discovery has the burden of demonstrating that the information being 31 32 sought is proportional.
-33 (c) Orders.
-The court may make any order to require disclosure or discovery or to 34 protect a party or person from discovery being conducted in bad faith or from 35 annoyance, embarrassment, oppression, or undue burden or expense, or to achieve 36 proportionality under Rule 26(b)(1), including one or more of the following: 37 (c)(1) that the discovery not be had; 38 (c)(2) that the discovery may be had only on specified terms and conditions, 39 including a designation of the time or place; 40 (c)(3) that the discovery may be had only by a method of discovery other than that 41 selected by the party seeking discovery; 42 (c)(4) that certain matters not be inquired into, or that the scope of the discovery be 43 limited to certain matters: 44 (c)(5) that discovery be conducted with no one present except persons designated 45 by the court; 46 (c)(6) that a deposition after being sealed be opened only by order of the court; 47 (c)(7) that a trade secret or other confidential research, development, or commercial 48 information not be disclosed or be disclosed only in a designated way: 49 (c)(8) that the parties simultaneously file specified documents or information 50 enclosed in sealed envelopes to be opened as directed by the court; 51 (c)(9) that a question about a statement or opinion of fact or the application of law to 52 fact not be answered until after designated discovery has been completed or until a 53 pretrial conference or other later time; or 54 (c)(10) that the costs, expenses and attorney fees of discovery be allocated among 55 the parties as justice requires.
-56 (c)(11) If a protective order terminates a deposition, it shall be resumed only upon 57 the order of the court in which the action is pending.
-58 (d) Expenses and sanctions for motions.
-If the motion to compel or for a protective 59 order is granted, or if a party provides disclosure or discovery or withdraws a disclosure or discovery request after a motion is filed, the court may order the party, witness or attorney to pay the reasonable expenses and attorney fees incurred on account of the motion if the court finds that the party, witness, or attorney did not act in good faith or asserted a position that was not substantially justified.
+30 (b)(2) If the motion raises issues of proportionality under Rule 26(b)(2), the party seeking the discovery has the burden of demonstrating that the information being 31 sought is proportional.
+32 33 (c) Orders.
+The court may make any order to require disclosure or discovery or to 34 protect a party or person from discovery being conducted in bad faith or from 35 annoyance, embarrassment, oppression, or undue burden or expense, or to achieve 36 proportionality under Rule 26(b)(2), including one or more of the following: 37 (c)(1) that the discovery not be had; 38 (c)(2) that the discovery may be had only on specified terms and conditions, 39 including a designation of the time or place; 40 (c)(3) that the discovery may be had only by a method of discovery other than that selected by the party seeking discovery; 41 42 (c)(4) that certain matters not be inquired into, or that the scope of the discovery be 43 limited to certain matters: 44 (c)(5) that discovery be conducted with no one present except persons designated 45 by the court; 46 (c)(6) that a deposition after being sealed be opened only by order of the court; 47 (c)(7) that a trade secret or other confidential research, development, or commercial 48 information not be disclosed or be disclosed only in a designated way: 49 (c)(8) that the parties simultaneously file specified documents or information 50 enclosed in sealed envelopes to be opened as directed by the court; 51 (c)(9) that a question about a statement or opinion of fact or the application of law to fact not be answered until after designated discovery has been completed or until a 52 53 pretrial conference or other later time; or 54 (c)(10) that the costs, expenses and attorney fees of discovery be allocated among 55 the parties as justice requires.
+56 (c)(11) If a protective order terminates a deposition, it shall be resumed only upon the order of the court in which the action is pending.
+57 (d) Expenses and sanctions for motions.
+If the motion to compel or for a protective 58 order is granted, or if a party provides disclosure or discovery or withdraws a disclosure or discovery request after a motion is filed, the court may order the party, witness or attorney to pay the reasonable expenses and attorney fees incurred on account of the motion if the court finds that the party, witness, or attorney did not act in good faith or asserted a position that was not substantially justified.
+A motion to compel or for a protective order does not suspend or toll the time to complete standard discovery.